Bridgeport Police Department

 Bridgeport was the first city in New England to deploy radio patrol police cars, in September 1933.

 Leadership

-Rebeca Garcia was appointed by Bridgeport Mayor Joe Ganim as acting chief, a few hours after her predecessor was arrested by the FBI.
+The current Bridgeport Police Chief is Roderick Porter.
+Roderick Porter has thirty-six years of Law Enforcement experience; thirty of which were served with the Bridgeport Police Department.
+He has been the Chief since December 2022.

 Officer salary

 In 2012, the maximum annual salary for police officers was $168,374.
 In 2020, Connecticut Post sent a Freedom Of Information Request to Bridgeport.
 It was discovered former police Chief Armando Perez earned $461,061 in 2019.
 61 out of the 100 highest earners in Bridgeport were police officers in 2019.

 Crime

 The department operates within Connecticut's most populous city.
-Bridgeport has the 56th largest metro area in the United States.